ComputationalPhysiology/gotran/README.md

 # Gotran - General ODE TRAnslator

 Gotran:

 - provides a Python interface to declare arbitrary ODEs.

-  - provides an interface for generating CUDA/C/C++/Python/Matlab code for a number of functions including the right hand side and symbolic generation of a Jacobian.
+- provides an interface for generating CUDA/C/C++/OpenCL/Julia/Python/Matlab code for a number of functions including the right hand side and symbolic generation of a Jacobian.

 - is intentionally lightweight, and could be interfaced by other Python libraries needing functionalities to abstract a general ODE.

 - depends on NumPy, and on SymPy.
 See further instructions in INSTALL

-  - can load models from external ODE desciption files such as CellML
+- can load models from external ODE description files such as CellML

 ## Documentation

-Documentation can be found here: <https://finsberg.github.io/docs.gotran/>
+Documentation can be found here: <http://computationalphysiology.github.io/gotran/>

 ## Source code

-Source code can be found at <https://bitbucket.org/finsberg/gotran>.
+Source code can be found at <https://github.com/ComputationalPhysiology/gotran>.

 ## License